Home > Library > Dissertation Writing Guidelines > How to Write a Dissertation Discussion Chapter – A Quick Guide with Examples

 • Why are your results entirely different from other studies on the same topic?

-• Did your findings approve or contradict existing knowledge?
+• Did your findings agree with or contradict existing knowledge?

 • What are the practical implications of your study?